Programs

 HEAL Training (Hybrid format)

-We are offering two series of trainings in North & Central San Diego County and East & South San Diego County, between Spring to Fall 2023!
-As someone with lived experience of homelessness, participate in this 6-week training (2 hours each session), to learn about changing public policies towards real solutions for homelessness.
+We are offering trainings in North & Central San Diego County and East & South San Diego County, between Spring and Fall 2025!
+If you are someone with lived experience of homelessness, participate in this 6-week training (2 hours each session), to learn about changing public policies towards real solutions for homelessness.

 Interested in joining, click here.